 Manufacturers are making Android phones more rugged than they used to be.
 It's a big selling feature.
-Phones from Samsung, LG, Motorola, and even Google now come with some degree of water and dust resistance.
-What those numbers represent can be important or even a deciding factor when spending the cash on a new phone.
+Phones from Samsung, Motorola, and even Google now come with some degree of water- and dust-resistance.
+You can even pick from the best rugged Android phones.
+What those numbers represent are important deciding factors for many when spending cash on a new phone.

-You'll usually see "ruggedness" described with an IP rating or a MIL-STD rating or both.
-Those are standards (loose ones in some cases) that determine how resistant something is from the elements — things like water resistance, shock (both electrical and physical), temperature, air pressure, and a host of other things that want to ruin your phone.
+You'll usually see "ruggedness" described with an IP rating or a MIL-STD rating, or both.
+Those are standards (loose ones in some cases) that determine how resistant something is from the elements.
+Things like water-resistance, shock (both electrical and physical), temperature, air pressure, and a host of other natural ways just begging to ruin your phone.

-The ratings and certifications were developed long before the invention of cellphones — they cover things like valves and electrical boxes.
-They now do apply to phones and not just the ones that are built like tanks.
-Let's break each rating down a little so you know what they really mean.
+The ratings and certifications were developed long before the invention of cellphones, and cover things like valves and electrical boxes.
+They now apply to phones and not just for the ones built like tanks.
+Let's break down each rating a little, so you know what they really mean.

 The IP Code is designated by the initials IP followed by two digits and possibly a letter, like a K. Most letter designations are something we'll never encounter on small portable electronic devices; they refer to something that can withstand high-pressure, high-flow spray jets, like a car wash sprayer nozzle.
 Consumer electronics aren't built to withstand those conditions, but IP ratings cover more than consumer electronics, so they're part of the IP Marking.

 The digits each represent a resistance rating.
 The first number stands for the level of solid particle protection (dust).
 The second number stands for liquid ingress protection.
-A manufacturer doesn't have to test for both, but if it doesn't the number will be replaced by an X, so it would look something like IPX7 or IP6X.
+A manufacturer doesn't have to test for both, but if it doesn't, the number will be replaced by an X to look something like IPX7 or IP6X.
 Here's how the numbers stack up.